The Story of My Life (musical): Productions

 The San Francisco premiere of The Story of My Life opened at the New Conservatory Theater on January 28, 2012, following six previews.
 It closed on February 26, 2012.
 The production starred Coley Grundman as Alvin Kelby and William Giammona as Thomas Weaver.
 The production was directed by Dennis Lickteig and music directed by Joe Simiele with Stage Management by Blake Kennedy.
 Kuo-Hao Ho provided set design, Christian Mejia designed lights and Jessie Amoroso created the costumes.

 The Atlanta premiere opened at Centerstage North on May 11, 2012, starring Kelly David Carr as Alvin Kelby and John Stanier as Thomas Weaver.
 The production was directed by Julie Taliaferro with music direction by Bill Newberry, set design by Jasmine Vouge Pai, lighting design by John F. Parker Jr., and accompaniment by Barbara Capogna Macko.

 "The Story of My Life" premiered in Denmark at the Fredericia Theater and ran from November 19 to December 14, 2014, and starred Søren Scheibye and Lars Molsted.
 The production was directed by Susan H. Schulman.

 In December 2014, The Story of My Life was played in Fakkelteater in Antwerp, Belgium.
 The production stars David Imbrechts and Michaël Lejeune and is directed by Anneke Vercruysse.
 This production returned in December 2015 to the same location.

 Also in December 2014, The Story of My Life had its German-speaking premiere (entitled "Die Geschichte meines Lebens") in Vienna's Theater Center Forum, starring Andreas Bieber and Daniel Große Boymann who also created the German version.

 In April/May 2018 "The Story of My Life" was played at Himmerlands Teater in Hobro, Denmark, and starred Sune Kofoed as Alvin and Ronny Sterlø as Tom.
 The production was directed by Susanne Sangill.

 In 2022, The Story of My Life ("La Storia della mia vita", adapted into Italian by Sara Moschin) is to debut in Italy.
 The production stars Fabrizio Voghera as Thomas Weaver and Francesco Nardo as Alvin Kelby and is directed by Ilaria Deangelis.

+"The Story of My Life" played November 30, 2023 through February 18th, 2024 at Doosan Arts Center, produced by OD Company.